open-ce/open-ce-builder/doc/README.open_ce_build.md

   --container_tool CONTAINER_TOOL
                         Container tool to be used.
-Default is taken from the system, podman has preference over docker. (default: )
+Default is taken from the system, podman has preference over docker. (default: ) --conda_pkg_format CONDA_PKG_FORMAT
+                        Conda package format to be used, such as "tarball" or "conda". (default: tarball)
 ==============================================================================
 ```